Fujifilm X-T10 versus Fujifilm X-T1

-- More heavily discounted: Has been on the market for longer (launched in January 2014).
+More heavily discounted: Has been on the market for longer (launched in January 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T10 emerges as the winner of the contest (5 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-T10 emerges as the winner of the contest (5 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X-T10 or the X-T1.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+This is why expert reviews are important.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.